 Tableaux de données probantes et liste de reference (en anglais)

-Following stroke, patients, families and caregivers are typically faced with multiple life changes and challenges as the patient transitions between the stages of recovery.
+Following stroke, patients, families and informal caregivers are typically faced with multiple life changes and challenges as the person with stroke transitions between the stages of recovery.
 Gallacher et al. (2013) reviewed 69 qualitative studies examining the concept of patient burden following stroke, highlighting the impact it may have on the effectiveness of interventions and patient satisfaction with health care services.
 The authors identified the components of stroke recovery that were particularly burdensome to patients including receiving information, interacting with others, comparing treatment options, managing in different environments (acute care, inpatient rehabilitation, community, society) and adjusting to daily activities.
-Caring for a person following a stroke may also have a considerable impact on the health and vocational status of caregivers.
+Caring for a person following a stroke may also have a considerable impact of the health and vocational status of caregivers.
+Caregivers reported spending significantly longer periods of time providing caring for persons with stroke, relative to pre-stroke levels (Olai et al. 2015).
+Depression and anxiety may also be increased.
+Loh et al. (2017) estimated the prevalence of depressive symptoms and anxiety among stroke caregivers to be 40.2% and 21.4%, respectively.
 Hayes et al. (2009) conducted telephone interviews with 275 veterans who had sustained a first-ever stroke and their informal caregivers to explore the association between caregiver characteristics and the development of injuries.
-Caregivers who reported a physical injury were more likely to report higher levels of burden, provided more hours of care per week, exhibited more depressive symptoms and fewer healthy days per month compared to caregivers reporting no injury.
-The most common type of injury reported was a back injury and 53% of injured caregivers stated that the injury interfered with their ability to provide care.
+Caregivers who reported a physical injury were more likely to report higher levels of burden, provided more hours of care per week, exhibited more depressive symptoms and fewer healthy days per month compared to carers reporting no injury.
+The most common type of injury reported was a back injury and 53% of injured carers stated that the injury interfered with their ability to provide care.
 Significant predictors of injury were higher caregiver burden (OR=1.62, 95% CI 1.14-2.31, p=0.008) and depression (OR=1.10, 95% CI 1.04-1.17, p=0.001).
 Ko et al. (2007) interviewed 132 caregivers and reported that while 52% were working full time or part-time, prior to the stroke, the majority of working caregivers reported reducing their hours of paid work, or missing work, while 9 caregivers retired or resigned.
 Rochette et al. (2007) reported that 6 months following stroke, 35.2% of spouses, of a sample of 54 had a high level of burden (Caregiver Strain Index score ≥7) and 17% were identified with possible depression (Beck Depression Inventory BDI score ≥10).